alim-shaon/news-portal-client/README.md

 # This is a practise project

 The server side of the project has been done with Node.js.
-Currently there is no live site present for this project.
+Currently there is no live site available for this project.

 # used technology